ekmixon/Scriptlets/wiki/about-scriptlets.md

 ```

 - `property` - required, path to a property (joined with `.` if needed).
 The property must be attached to `window`
 - `search` - optional, string or regular expression that must match the inline script contents.
-If not set, abort all inline scripts which are trying to access the specified property
+If not set or regular expression is invalid, abort all inline scripts which are trying to access the specified property

 > Note please that for inline script with addEventListener in it
 `property` should be set as `EventTarget.prototype.addEventListener`,